GoBlog

 What is UC Scout?

 According to UC Scout, its mission is to “reach out to educationally disadvantaged students across the state, raising achievement levels and closing achievement gaps.”
 However, its program is accessible for all students, disadvantaged or not.
-Providing an opportunity for students to take advantage of so that they can get into the college they are hoping for.

-What are the UC scout courses?
+What Are the UC Scout Courses?

 The UC Scout course catalog consists of 8 main courses.
 Each course then has multiple classes you can take.
+The primary courses are:

 • History / Social Sciences